The Bankrate promise

-The good news is, though, that while fixing or replacing a roof out-of-pocket can be expensive, your homeowners insurance policy may be able to help.
-Most home insurance policies will financially protect the roof and reimburse the homeowner for the cost of repairs, assuming the damage is caused by a covered peril, and up to policy limits.
+The good news is, though, that while fixing or replacing a roof out of pocket can be expensive, your homeowners insurance policy may be able to help.
+Most home insurance policies will financially protect the roof and reimburse the homeowner for the cost of repairs, up to policy limits, assuming the damage is caused by a covered peril.
+Before you rely on your home insurance policy to cover the damages to your roof, though, it can benefit you to make sure you understand how this type of roof insurance works.

 Insurance companies place high importance on the roof of a home.
-Roofs are one of the most important features of a house, providing the first line of defense against damage to the interior, and the condition of the roof often determines the property’s structural integrity.
+Roofs are one of the most important features of a house, providing the first line of defense against damage to the interior, and the condition of the roof often determines at least part of the property’s structural integrity.

 Roofs are built to withstand hail, wind, freezing rain and similar weather events, but as a roof gets older, it weakens and becomes more susceptible to major damage.
 Fixing a damaged roof is often a big expense, even if an insurance company is contributing to the cost.

 To avoid a major claim, insurance companies want to ensure that the home’s roof is structurally sound and in good condition.
 Some companies will deny coverage if a roof is deemed too high-risk or has deteriorated significantly, particularly if the home is in an area where wildfires or extreme weather are common.

 How to make sure your roof is covered by your insurance policy

-While “roof insurance” isn’t a specific policy, most standard home insurance policies include roof insurance, and homeowners should check their policy documents or ask an agent to see what perils are covered.
+While “roof insurance” isn’t a specific policy, most standard home insurance policies include coverage for roofs, and homeowners should check their policy documents or ask an agent to see what perils are covered.
 Most roof damage that is sudden or accidental, like a tree falling or hail, will be covered under dwelling insurance.